mbly-snhu-portfolio/travlr/README.md

 - Route and controller separation
 - Dynamic view rendering with HBS directives
 - Navigation highlighting based on current page
+- All pages converted from static HTML to HBS templates
+- Consistent layout template with shared header/footer

 ## License